 The Carers Support Group offers support to the families, friends and carers of those experiencing mental health problems.
 It is open to anyone (aged 16+) in the local community (Falkirk District) who are living with or experiencing the effects of someone else’s mental ill health.
 Our current groups:

 Evening Group, 7pm to 9pm.
-Meets monthly on the first Tuesday of every month – dates may change around the time of our Summer and Christmas social events.
+Meets monthly on the first Tuesday of every month, however dates/days may vary.

 For upcoming dates use the ‘Events’ link from the main menu.